mzabaluev/digest-hash-rs/README.md

 # Stable cryptographic hashing for data structures

-This crate provides traits and utility types to facilitate stable cryptographic-grade hashing of data structures, interoperable with the cryptographic hash functions that conform to the API defined in crate [digest](https://crates.io/crates/digest).
+This crate provides traits and utilities to facilitate stable cryptographic-grade hashing of data structures, interoperable with the cryptographic hash functions that conform to the API defined in crate [digest](https://crates.io/crates/digest).